 - Bifolding and sliding doors are such a popular choice on a single storey extension and are a great way to integrate the inside and outside living space.
 Fitting them flush with the patio and using the same style of flooring throughout will really add to the flow and make the entire space feel seamless.

-- Crittall style windows and patio doors are so popular and create a striking look on both period and modern homes - they look wonderful on both big and small extensions too.
+- Crittall style windows and patio doors are so on trend and create a striking look on both period and modern homes - they look wonderful on both big and small openings too.

-- Feature windows are really growing in popularity and work so well as part of a contemporary extension.
-It's popular to create a window seat on the inside of the feature window, which adds a wonderful feature and also lets you enjoy the views onto the garden.
+- Feature windows are really growing in popularity and work so well as part of a contemporary single storey extension.
+It's popular to create a window seat on the inside, which adds a wonderful feature and also lets you enjoy the views onto the garden.

-Single storey extension with crittal style floor to ceiling glazing by Model Projects
+Single storey extension with crittall style floor to ceiling glazing by Model Projects

 Single storey extension exterior finish ideas